Contents

 What colleges and universities can do:

-3. Think beyond a “one size fits all” approach when it comes to providing services around alcohol and substance misuse to effectively support non-cis-gendered students and others who may need more targeted outreach.
+• Think beyond a “one size fits all” approach when it comes to providing services around alcohol and substance misuse to effectively support students who may need more targeted outreach.

 Mental Health and Well-Being

-College students are experiencing unprecedented levels of stress and anxiety, and they identify challenges with mental well-being as a leading barrier to their success.
-LGBTQIA+ students struggle significantly more with their mental health than the general student population, and many students don’t get the help they need due to personal or institutional barriers such as time constraints, cost, or lack of knowledge about where to go for help.
+College students are experiencing unprecedented levels of stress and anxiety, with mental health challenges consistently ranked among the top barriers to academic and personal success.
+Many students don’t get the help they need due to personal or institutional barriers such as time constraints, cost, or lack of knowledge about where to go for help.

 What colleges can do:

-1. Provide education and outreach to help students understand how to recognize if they or a classmate need help, what to do when they are experiencing mental distress, and when to seek professional support.
+• Provide education and outreach to help students understand how to recognize if they or a classmate needs help, what to do when they are experiencing mental distress, and when to seek professional support.

-2. Support these more vulnerable students by implementing policies and programs that create a welcoming environment for LGBTQIA+ students and identifying resources tailored to their needs.
+• Support these more vulnerable students by implementing policies and programs that create a welcoming environment for all students.

 How Vector Can Help